marcmagransdeabril/simple-web/README.md

 Frameworks (e.g., Axios, Angular): Provide a clean, declarative API (e.g., axios.interceptors.request.use(...)) to register multiple interceptor functions without needing to deal with monkey-patching.

 Vanilla JS: Requires direct manipulation of native browser functions, which can be fragile, especially if multiple scripts try to override the same function.

+## Directives
+Structural Directives (e.g., *ngIf, *ngFor) modify the structure of the DOM by adding, removing, or manipulating elements.

+Attribute Directives (e.g., ngClass, ngStyle) change the appearance or behavior of an existing element.

 ## Templates